R. R. M. Carpenter Jr.

-Robert Ruliph Morgan Carpenter Jr. (August 31, 1915 – July 8, 1990) was an owner and club president of the Philadelphia Phillies of American Major League Baseball.
+Robert Ruliph Morgan Carpenter Jr. (August 31, 1915 – July 8, 1990) was an American owner and club president of the Philadelphia Phillies of Major League Baseball.
 When he took command of the Phillies in November 1943 after his father and he purchased the franchise, the 28-year-old Carpenter became the youngest club president in baseball history.
 He became sole owner upon his father's death in 1949 and would serve as president of the Phillies until 1972, when his son succeeded him.
 The Carpenter family owned the Phillies from 1943 to 1981; they also were known as the Blue Jays from 1944 to 1949.

 Early life

 R. R. M. Carpenter Jr. was typically referred to as Bob Carpenter throughout baseball; both his father and his son were informally known as "Ruly."
 He was born on August 31, 1915, in Wilmington, Delaware, to the elder Carpenter and Margaretta Lammot Du Pont.
-Aside from baseball and boxing Carpenter was wealthy from investments and family relations with the DuPont family.
+Aside from baseball and boxing Carpenter was wealthy from investments and family relations with the DuPont family of the DuPont Conglomerate.

 Bob Carpenter attended Duke University, where he starred in football.
 He married Mary Kaye Phelps on November 18, 1938.
 She was born on September 11, 1917, in Kentucky to Zack Phelps and Ethel Moreton Phelps.